What is breast reconstruction?

 Breast reconstruction is surgery to restore your breast shape after a mastectomy.

 Most women who have a mastectomy have their nipple removed as part of the operation.
-If you decide to have a new nipple made you would usually have this done as a separate operation a few months after the surgery to create your new breast shape.
-This allows the reconstructed breast to settle into its final shape.
+If you decide to have a new nipple made, you will usually have this done as a separate operation.
+It’s normally done a few months later when the new breast has settled into its final shape.

 Women who have part of their breast removed (lumpectomy) usually don’t need a full breast reconstruction.
-But, if the appearance of the breast isn’t right after a lumpectomy, some of the techniques described in this booklet can be used to help improve the breast shape.
+But, if the appearance of the breast isn’t right after a lumpectomy, some of the techniques described in this booklet can be used to help.